Skip to main content

 Example: Starter project

 To see a running example of the TypeScript SIWE code including the Hardhat tests, Node.js and the browser, check out the official Oasis demo-starter project.
-The SIWE authentication is implemented inside the Hardhat tests.
+The SIWE authentication is implemented on the backend as a Hardhat task, in unit tests, and on the frontend within the Web3 Auth provider code.

 Sapphire TypeScript wrapper?

-While the Sapphire TypeScript wrapper offers a convenient end-to-end encryption for the contract calls, it is not mandatory for SIWE, if you trust your Web3 endpoint.
+While the Sapphire TypeScript wrapper offers convenient end-to-end encryption for contract calls and transactions, using the TypeScript wrapper is required for SIWE security if you trust your Web3 endpoint.
+The token generation occurs inside the Sapphire's TEE and the communication with your Web3 endpoint is secured via HTTPS.

 via signed queries